 Digital USD Citation

 Paine, Lisa L.; Zanardi, Lynn R.; Johnson, Timothy R.B; Rorie, Jo-Anna L.; and Barger, Mary, "A Comparison of Two Time Intervals for the Auscultated Acceleration Test" (1999).
-Nursing and Health Science Faculty Publications.
+School of Nursing and Health Science: Faculty Scholarship.
 4.